Supporting imagery

 In the case of general-purpose memory, there are 64 KB of RAM available to the 68000.
 Meanwhile, the Z80 is provided with 2 KB.

 MVS models additionally include another 64 KB.
-It’s plugged into a battery and meant to store game scores, so there’s no use for general purposes, however.
+This is battery-backed and intended to store game scores, so it is not available for general purposes, however.

-Curiously enough, this system doesn’t feature any sort of Direct Memory Access (DMA) to speed up memory transfers.
-I presume it’s not a requirement considering the amount of dedicated buses.
+Curiously enough, this system does not feature any form of Direct Memory Access (DMA) to speed up memory transfers.
+I presume it is not a requirement, considering the number of dedicated buses.

 Graphics